-In contrast to the car-mounted setup used for our dataset, a variety of datasets using other platforms such a mobile robots, handheld devices or backpacks-mounted system, have been proposed.
-The TIERS dataset~\citep{qingqing2022multi} is recorded from a custom-built sensor platform that could be either mounted on a robot for motorized operation or manually pushed, depending on the environment.
-The platform carried 5 spinning and solid-state lidar scanners as well a lidar camera.
+In contrast to the car-mounted setup used for our dataset, a variety of datasets using other platforms such as mobile robots, handheld devices or backpack-mounted systems have been proposed.
+The TIERS dataset~\citep{qingqing2022multi} is recorded from a custom-built sensor platform that can either be mounted on a robot for motorized operation or manually pushed, depending on the environment.
+The platform carried 5 spinning and solid-state lidar scanners as well as a lidar camera.
 No \ac{imu} or \ac{gnss} receivers were installed and the ground truth was instead obtained using \ac{mocap} and \ac{slam} systems.
 The dataset contains both outdoor and indoor scenarios, with the indoor scenarios limited to office areas and hallways.
 The Newer College~\citep{ramezani2020newer} and, more recently, the Oxford Spires~\citep{tao2025spires} datasets were captured using a handheld device.
-They cover indoor and outdoor environments in and around the Oxford campus, with ground truth generated by registering lidar scans against a prior map obtained from a static secondary lidar.
+They cover indoor and outdoor environments, with ground truth generated by registering lidar scans against a prior map obtained from a static secondary lidar.
 A similar dataset was proposed in~\citep{jin2025largescale}, containing lidar and inertial data collected using a custom backpack-mounted platform in both structured and unstructured environments.
 Unlike the Newer College and Oxford Spires datasets, its ground truth is derived from a fusion of GNSS measurements and lidar-based mapping.
 Synthetic datasets generated using high-fidelity simulation, such as CarlaScenes~\citep{kloukiniotis2022carlascenes}, have also been proposed.
 For the purposes of this work, however, we focus exclusively on real-world data and therefore do not discuss such datasets further.